 The majority of the Intercompany Claims are on account of downstream funding of the proceeds of parent Debtor Cobalt's financing transactions to Debtor and non-Debtor subsidiaries.
 The Intercompany Claims have generally been recorded as unsecured liabilities.
 The Debtors have disclosed the amount and priority of Intercompany Claims in their respective Schedules, including schedules E/F or A/B.77 thereof.
+The Plan provides that Allowed Intercompany Claims shall be pari passu with General Unsecured Claims against the applicable Debtor and will share in distributions from such Debtor.
+In lieu of Cash payment to the Debtors holding such Intercompany Claims, the distributions on account of such Intercompany Claims may be made to the creditors of the Debtor holding such Intercompany Claim.
+For instance, the Intercompany Claims are subject to the security interests of the First Lien Noteholders and the Second Lien Noteholders and, therefore, could increase their recoveries.
+No Cash would be distributed to a Debtor on account of Intercompany Claims under the Plan.
 Certain parties in interest may object to the Intercompany Claims or their proposed treatment under the Plan.
+More specifically, the Committee has indicated that it is investigating and potentially may object to the allowance of the Intercompany Claims.
+Nothing in this Disclosure Statement or the Plan prevents any creditor or party in interest from objecting to the allowance of any Intercompany Claim or seeking to recharacterize or equitably subordinate any such Intercompany Claims.

-The Senior Indenture dated as of December 17, 2012 was amended and supplemented pursuant to the Second Supplemental Indenture dated as of May 13, 2014.
+17 The Senior Indenture dated as of December 17, 2012 was amended and supplemented pursuant to the Second Supplemental Indenture dated as of May 13, 2014.